happiguru/apple.com/README.md

 This project was designed to fulfill the following concepts:

+- Float and Flexbox or Grid
+- To ensure background image covers the entire page
-- CSS Background and Gradient
+- To ensure the use of CSS Background and Gradients

 ## Built With